 German soldiers lay about 1.2 million mines in Denmark during the final years of World War II.
 The mines were part of Hitler’s major defence project, the Atlantic Wall, which was intended to prevent the Allies from landing in Western Europe.
 By the end of the war, there was a huge number of mines along the beaches and shores of Denmark.
 They placed the local people in great danger.
 But who would clear them?

 It was the Germans who ended up removing the mines.
-This special Tirpitz exhibition, which runs through summer 2020, tells the whole story.
+This special Tirpitz exhibition, which runs through spring 2021, tells the whole story.
 You will meet some of the German soldiers who put their lives at risk every time they walked out into the minefields.
 You will also meet some of the Danish soldiers who oversaw the demining, so no mines were forgotten.

 Clearing mines was a potentially fatal job.
 One in five German mine clearers was killed or seriously injured.
 In the exhibition you will witness some of the serious mine accidents that occurred during the demining operations in 1945.